-Field trips offer our students the opportunity to enhance their learning experience away from their regular school environment.
-It provides a setting for them to learn in a more hands-on and interactive manner and helps them to develop the skills needed for critical observation and thinking.
+Field trips offer our students the opportunity to enhance their learning experience away from their regular college environment.
+It provides a setting for them to learn in a hands-on and interactive manner while helping them develop critical skills, such as teamwork.

-Every year numerous field trips are organised to increase students’ understanding of and exposure to curriculum related topics.
-Below are some of the field trips organised by our tutors, read on to find out more.
+Every year, numerous field trips are organised to increase students’ understanding of and exposure to curriculum related topics.

 A Christmas Carol

 Actor John O’Connor faithfully recreated Dickens’s famous performance of his best-loved ghost story and provided the students with seasonal treat in the spirit of Christmas past, present and future.
 The trip really added value to the students’ studies and brought a completely fresh perspective on an old classic.
 Theatre trips such as this one add value to the varied curriculum and create a real buzz before and after the event.

 GCSE History students visited the Imperial War Museum in Duxford.
 The exhibits matched perfectly with the curriculum they are studying this academic year.
 Sean said; “The most amazing thing with the paratroopers that I saw in the Land Warfare Hall was the incredible leap in technology, even from the year 2000 to today.
 Everything including the design of the helmets has improved.
 The weaponry has moved to carbines and full auto guns.
 I would like more time to look at the planes there was almost too much to take in on one visit.
 It gives a whole new perspective to history and makes it more personal - like going back in time.”